meredith705/gfase_wdl/README.md

 The only input documented as 'required' is the `assemblyGFA` however one of the three phasing input data types is actually required to perform any phasing.
 Input fields for each of the three input data types are as follows:
 - HiC linked reads ([json_link](https://github.com/meredith705/gfase_wdl/blob/main/inputs/input.tiny.linked_reads.json))
 Paired reads are input as 2 arrays, one array for read 1 files and a second array for read 2 files.
-Both arrays should be have the same ordering, so that read pairs are aligned together.
+Both arrays should have the same ordering, so that read pairs are aligned together.
 ```
 {
   "runGFAsePhase.assemblyGFA": "tiny_test_data/test.gfa",